AmberGraceRblx/pract/docs/index.md

 ## Getting Started

-You can install pract using one of the following methods:
+You can install Pract using one of the following methods:

 ### Method 1: Inserting Pract directly into your place